buildpacks/rfcs/text/0006-app-layer-metadata-source.md

 # Summary
 [summary]: #summary

+Adds `Config.Labels."io.buildpacks.app.metadata"` property to the manifest to hold app specific metadata.

-Adds Source uri and sha properties to app metadata in the manifest, `Config.Labels."io.buildpacks.lifecycle.metadata".app`.
+This RFC further proposes to add a source uri and ref properties to this new app metadata property, `Config.Labels."io.buildpacks.app.metadata".source.uri` & `Config.Labels."io.buildpacks.app.metadata".source.ref`.

 # Motivation
 [motivation]: #motivation

 - **Why should we do this?**
 The provenance of the app should be transparent, and the image should be reproducible.
-Providing metadata about the source uri and commit sha of the App assists in achieving this.
+Providing metadata about the source uri and ref of the App assists in achieving this.

 - **What use cases does it support?**